 2. Google’s DeepMind Health: DeepMind is the world leader in artificial intelligence research and its application for positive impact.
 It is working in partnership with clinicians, researchers, and patients to solve real-world healthcare problems.
 The technology merges machine learning and systems neuroscience to build powerful general-purpose learning algorithms into neural networks that mimic the human brain.

 3. Microsoft’s Hanover Project: It aspires to advance the state of the art of machine reading for accelerating CaaS in precision medicine.
 They focus on three respective areas:

-- Molecular tumor board- It is a gathering where physicians who looks after cancer patients and other providers, meet to discuss specific patients and advise one another on the best treatment plans.
+4. Molecular tumor board- It is a gathering where physicians who look after cancer patients and other providers, meet to discuss specific patients and advise one another on the best treatment plans.

 Artificial Intelligence has taken the healthcare industry by storm and it seems like there is no looking back.
 In the past two decades, the use of technology in the healthcare industry has increased substantially.
 Patient records are now stored and shared electronically.
-Doctors can see patients remotely, diagnose their problems and give their prescriptions.
-Healthtech startups and established medical companies are creating cloud and mobile based solutions for patients, doctors, hospitals, drugs and medicine companies.
-Electronic Health Record (EHR), Automation suites for hospitals and clinics, OPD and pharmacy management softwares, Doctor’s aggregation platforms are some of the common examples of healthcare applications.
+Doctors can see patients remotely, diagnose their problems, and give their prescriptions.
+Healthcare startups and established medical companies are creating cloud and mobile-based solutions for patients, doctors, hospitals, drugs, and medicine companies.
+Electronic Health Records (EHR), Automation suites for hospitals and clinics, OPD and pharmacy management software, and Doctor’s aggregation platforms are some of the common examples of healthcare applications.